 SRQ Review | February 2022

 In Health and wellness

-Owner Georgia Court is building the new downtown location.
+Owner Georgia Court in active construction of the new downtown location.
 Photo by Wyatt Kostygan

 We can be biasedbut we hope the print never dies.
 Nothing beats the palpable smell of opening a new book.
-The tactile sensation of holding pages between the fingers.
-Doggy listening to or highlighting a favorite quote or particularly poignant paragraph.
-Devouring a hardback or paperback dinner cover that you just couldn’t bear to put down.
-Admit it, looking over a shelf stacked with colorful spines and inviting titles evokes an air of scientific prestige that a Kindle, audiobook, or social media platform simply can’t provide.
-So we especially like to see small businesses in the fun publishing industry succeed.
+The tactile sensation of holding pages between your fingertips.
+Doggy listening or highlighting a favorite quote or a particularly poignant paragraph.
+Devouring a hardback or paperback cover for dinner that you just couldn’t bear to put down.
+Admit it, looking over a shelf stacked with colorful spines and inviting titles conjures up an air of scientific prestige that a Kindle, audiobook, or social media platform simply can’t provide.
+So we especially like to see small businesses in the fun publishing business succeed.

-Buying a space, rather than renting it, gives Court greater control to ensure the existence and evolution of its premier downtown retail space dedicated to not-so-dying art. . storytelling and printed reading.
+Purchasing a space, rather than renting it, gives Court greater control to ensure the existence and evolution of its primary downtown retail space dedicated to not-so-dying art. storytelling and printed reading.